srs404/Logoff-Prank/README.md

 # Logoff-Prank
-This is a harmless prank for my friends and to scare them.
-Educational Purpose Only.
+A fun little harmless python code to prank my friends.
+*Educational Purpose Only.*

 <details>
   <summary>Libraries Used</summary>